Safe Haven Ireland

 Diego is responsible for voyage recruitment and logistics for 2018 - if you'd like to take part, or nominate someone to go sailing, get in touch!
-He can be reached on email@example.com
+He can be reached at: email@example.com

-We extend our thank you to our volunteers who assist us in varied capacities over the years:
+We extend our thank you to the volunteers who have assisted us in varied capacities over the years: